gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

 More info in the [forum ticket](http://forums.gradle.org/gradle/topics/modeling_the_java_application_development_domain).

-# User visible changes

-Several new plugins will be added:

-## `jvm-library` plugin

-A base plugin that adds the capability to build JVM based libraries.
-Does not imply an implementation language.
-This plugin will provide some way to define one or more JVM libraries.
-This plugin will add rules that, given a JVM library definition, know how to build and publish the JAR and API documentation for the library.

-You would use this plugin in combination with one or more language plugins to build and publish JVM based libraries from your project.

-## `distribution` plugin

-A base plugin that adds the capability to build distributions.
-This plugin will add rules that, given a distribution definition, know how to build, install and publish the distribution.

-## `java-library` plugin

-An opinionated plugin that uses the `jvm-library` plugin to define a single `main` library, implemented in Java, and to be published to a repository.

-## `jvm-application` plugin

-A base plugin that adds the capability to build JVM based applications.
-Does not imply an implementation language.
-This plugin will provide some way to define one ore more JVM applications.
-This plugin will add rules that, given a JVM application definition, know how to build and publish the launcher scripts, JAR and install image for the application.

-You would use this plugin in combination with one or more language plugins to build and publish JVM based applications from your project.

-## `java-application` plugin

-An opinionated plugin that uses the `jvm-application` plugin to define a single `main` application, implemented in Java, and to be published to a repository.

 # Implementation Plan

-## Introduce a `java-library` plugin
+## Introduce a `java-library-distribution` plugin

 An opinionated plugin that adds a single distribution that

-    - 'java-library' plugin
+- 'java-library-distribution' plugin
     - applies 'java' plugin
     - adds 'distZip' task
-            - packages up the jar and runtime dependencies of the library as a Zip.
+        - packages up the jar and runtime dependencies of the library as a ZIP.
-            - include contents of src/dist
+        - include contents of `src/dist`
     - adds 'distribution' extension
         - has 'name' property that is used to configure the 'baseName' of the distZip task.

-## DSL:
+### DSL:

-    apply plugin: 'java-library'
-    //applies 'java' plugin
+    apply plugin: 'java-library-distribution' // implies 'java' plugin

     distribution {
         name = 'someName'
     }

     distZip {  //type: Zip
         from { ... }
     }

-## Sad day cases

-- works if src/dist does not exist
-- works if only 'java-library' is specified and nothing else (e.g. sensible defaults are used for the distro name, etc.)
-- does not crash if distribution.name is configured to null

-# Integration test coverage
+### Integration test coverage

+- add an integ test that extends `WellBehavedPluginTest` to pick up some basic verification of the plugin.
 - add an integ test that runs task to build up a distro that:
     - has some stuff in src/dist
-    - includes some runtime dependency that is declared
+    - includes some runtime dependency that is declared.
-    - uses the name of the distribution.name for the distro name
+    - uses the name of the distribution.name for the distro name.
+- add an integ test that covers:
+    - produces a distribution when src/dist does not exist.
+    - works if only `java-library-distribution` is applied and nothing else (e.g. sensible defaults are used for the distro name, etc.)
+    - does not crash if distribution.name is configured to null

-# Implementation approach
+### Implementation approach

-## Unit testing

 - add unit tests for the plugin, validate all the features (separate tests) declared in 'user visible changes' section.

-## Documentation
+- documentation
     - add new plugin chapter and hook it up to the user guide
     - add the xml for the new extension object
     - new extension object should have a javadoc with small code sample (using our 'autoTested').
         - say, apply plugin and configure the distribution.name
     - link the new extension from plugins.xml

+## Introduce a basic `distribution` plugin

+Extract a general-purpose `distribution` plugin out of the `java-library-distribution` plugin.

+1. Add a `distribution` plugin.
+2. Add a `Distribution` type that extends `Named` plus implementation.
+3. Add a `DistributionsContainer` type that extends `NamedDomainObjectContainer<Distribution>` plus implementation.
+4. Change the `distribution` plugin to add this container as an extension called `distributions`.
+5. Change the `distribution` plugin to add a single instance called 'main' to this container.
+7. Change the `java-library-distribution` plugin to apply the `distribution` plugin.
+8. Change the `distribution` plugin to add a ZIP task for each distribution in the container.
+    - For the `main` distribution, this should be called `distZip`
+    - For other distributions, this should be caled `${dist.name}DistZip`.
+9. Change the `java-library-distribution` plugin to no longer add a `distZip` task, but instead to configure the `distZip` task instance that is added by the `distribution` plugin.

+### DSL

+To generate a distribution for a Java library:

+    apply plugin: 'java-library-distribution` // implies `java` and `distribution` plugins

+    distribution {
+        name = 'someName'
+    }

+    distZip {
+        from { ... }
+    }

+To generate an arbitrary distribution:

+    apply plugin: 'distribution'

+    distZip {
+        from { ... }
+    }

+To generate multiple distributions:

+    apply plugin: 'distribution'

+    distributions {
+        custom
+    }

+    distZip {
+        from { ... }
+    }

+    customDistZip {
+        from { ... }
+    }

+## Allow customisation of the `distribution` plugin

+Allow the distributions defined by the `distribution` to be configured, and remove the configuration options from the `java-library-distribution` plugin.

+1. Change the `Distribution` type to add a `baseName` property.
+This should default to:
+    - `project.name` for the `main` distribution.
+    - `$project.name-${dist.name}` for other distributions.
+2. Change the `distribution` plugin to configure the dist zip task to add `into {$dist.baseName}`.
+Remove the corresponding configuration from the `java-library-distribution` plugin and remove the `name` property from the `distribution` extension.
+3. Change the `Distribution` type to add a `contents` property of type `CopySpec`.
+This should default to:
+    - from `src/${dist.name}/dist`
+4. Change the `distribution` plugin to configure the dist zip task to add `from $dist.contents`.
+5. Change the `java-library-distribution` plugin to configure the main distribution's `contents` property instead of the dist zip task.
+6. Change the `java-library-distribution` plugin so that it no longer adds the `distribution` extension, and remove the implementation.

+### DSL

+To generate a distribution for a Java library:

+    apply plugin: 'java-library-distribution` // implies `java` and `distribution` plugins

+    distributions {
+        main {
+            baseName = 'someName'
+            contents {
+                from { ... }
+            }
+        }
+    }

+To generate an arbitrary distribution:

+    apply plugin: 'distribution'

+    distributions {
+        main {
+            baseName = 'someName'
+            contents {
+                from { ... }
+            }
+        }
+    }

+To generate multiple distributions:

+    apply plugin: 'distribution'

+    distributions {
+        custom {
+            contents {
+                from { ... }
+            }
+        }
+    }

+## Allow distributions to be installed

+1. Change the `distribution` plugin to add an install task of type `Sync`.
+    - called `installDist` for the `main` distributions.
+    - called `install${dist.name}Dist` for other distributions.
+    - installs `dist.contents` into `$buildDir/install/${dist.baseName}`.

+## Share distribution definitions with the `application` plugin

+1. Change the `application` plugin to apply the `distribution` plugin.
+    - When `applicationPluginConvention.applicationName` is set, set the `main` distribution's `baseName` property.
+    - Configures the `main` distribution's `contents` to add `from applicationPluginConvention.applicationDistribution`.
+    - No longer adds the `distZip` task.

+## Generate a TAR distribution

+1. Change the `distribution` plugin to add a TAR task for each distribution, configured in a similar way to the ZIP task.

+## Deprecate distribution configuration from the `application` plugin

+1. Deprecate and later remove `ApplicationPluginConvention.applicationName` and `applicationDistribution`
+2. Deprecate and later remove the `installApp` task.

-# Next steps
+# Later steps

 Only after above is completed & integrated with the master we want to design and implement the following:

+- Make the library plugin agnostic of implementation language.
-- Generate a Tar distribution as well.
+- Build a distribution by bundling other projects.
-- Share configuration and tasks with the application plugin, by extracting a common 'dist' plugin out of the application plugin.
+- Add a source set for the extra files to include in a distribution.
 - (Very advanced) Allow the distributions to be published instead of the jar.
     This would need to mess with the generated pom.xml/ivy.xml to remove the dependency declarations for those dependencies that have been bundled in the distribution.